Self-B\"acklund curves in centroaffine geometry and Lam\'e's equation: Self-B acklund curves and Lam e equation

 This immediately implies that the equation $F=1$ is equivalent to the familiar equation \eqref{eq:ubiq}: This means that, for $s=0$, equation \eqref{sigmas} has precisely $k-2$ solutions for $\alpha\in (0,\pi)$.

 Moreover, differentiating $F$ at a point $\alpha$ where $F(\alpha)=1$ we have:

 Applying the implicit function theorem, we conclude that all $k-2$ solutions of equation \eqref{sigmas} can be smoothly extended from $s=0$ to $s>0$.
-This, together with Theorem \ref{th:selfbacklund} and Corollary \ref{transversal}, implies the existence of $k-2$ solutions for every $s\in[0,1]$, smoothly depending on $s$. \end{proof}
+This, together with Theorem \ref{th:selfbacklund} and Corollary \ref{transversal}, implies the existence of $k-2$ solutions for every $s\in[0,1]$, smoothly depending on $s$.
+An analogous proof applies for analytic dependence on $\e\in[0,e^{-2k}].$